RoyElkabetz/CityLearn-MAD-CATS/README.md

-### Hierarchical control scheme
+### Decentralized control scheme with directional information

-We use a decentralised control setting for all agents, where each building has its own set of decision-makers.
+We use a decentralized control setting for all agents, where each building has its own set of decision-makers.
 The last agent is knowledgeable about the rest of the agents (net consumptions modified by the planned actions), and can use this information to make better decisions.